-While shooting any black and white film, not just Ilford HP5 Plus, you must think differently than if you were shooting in color.
-You’re forced to know where your lighting is coming from and it how it will affect your image.
+While shooting any black and white film, Ilford HP5 Plus included, you have to think from a alternative perspective, something different than if you were shooting in color.
+You’re forced to know where your lighting is coming from and it how it will affect your image at all times.
 Granted you must do the same with color film, but you have much more leeway because you have other colors to show what black and white would not be able to show.

 This is one of the reasons why shooting black and white while facing your light source isn’t the most accurate unless you are trying to go for that silhouette style and feel.